 Set smaller targets to achieve bigger goals

-Beccar rightly notes that “in sales you can't control the results, but you can control the actions and the inputs of that process”.
+In sales you can't control the results, but you can control the actions and the inputs of that process.

 Setting result-oriented sales goals can be damaging for your team and your bottom line.

-Setting achievable goals that your sales team can control is pivotal to boosting morale, motivation and confidence.
+Setting achievable sales objectives that your sales team can control is pivotal to boosting morale, motivation and confidence.
 This will also help keep your team on track throughout the year, enabling you to monitor their progress more effectively.